simonpf/speed/doc/intro.md

 sensors.

 The dataset aims to serve two principal applications:

  1. The rapid benchmarking of precipitation retrieval algorithms
  2. The validation of operational precipitation retrieval algorithms

-## Overview

 SPEED consists of collocations of satellite *observations* from passive microwave and IR sensors and corresponding *reference data* in the form of